-A roundabout is a type of circular intersection in which three or more roads join and directs traffic to flow in one direction around a central island.
+A roundabout is a type of circular intersection in which three or more roads join and direct traffic to flow in one direction around a central island.

-Roundabouts are a traffic calming device for not only vehicles, but also for pedestrians to cross the road.
+Roundabouts are a traffic calming device for not only vehicles, but also for cyclists and pedestrians to cross busy roads.
 The flow of traffic exiting the roundabout comes from one direction, instead of possibly three, which simplifies the pedestrian's sightlines.
 Slower traffic enables better visual engagement between the driver and the pedestrian.
 There is one roundabout recommended within the Township - at the intersection of South Valley Forge Road and Allentown Road.
 The collected accident data and conversations during public meetings helped identify the crossroads as the most challenging intersection within the Township.
+This improvement will require the cooperation of Upper Gwynedd Township and PennDOT.